If you are passing objects into or out of a parfor-loop,

 B = @sin; for ii = 1:100 A(ii) = B(ii); end

--loop does not allow B
+A corresponding parfor-loop does not allow B to

 reference a function handle.
-So you can work around the problem with feval
+So you can work around the problem with feval:

 B = @sin; parfor ii = 1:100 A(ii) = feval(B,ii); end